Mark Saltzman: TV and film work

 Saltzman started his career writing cabaret shows and musicals that played at New York City venues such as The Ballroom, Soho Rep, 13th Street Theater, and The Village Gate, where he co-wrote the long-running revue A, My Name is Alice.

-As a writer on the musical revue A, My Name Is Alice, he befriended cast member Alaina Reed, who had also been cast as Olivia on Sesame Street.
+As a writer on the musical revue A, My Name Is Alice, he befriended the late cast member Alaina Reed, who had also been cast as Olivia on Sesame Street.
 Saltzman began working for Sesame Street in 1984, where he was a writer for 15 years.
 He created the Muppet character of Plácido Flamingo for season 18, and wrote more than 50 songs, including the lyrics for "Caribbean Amphibian" and "I've Got a New Way to Walk."
 He also created the character The Sublime Miss M, a take on Bette Midler.
 He has seven Emmy Awards.

 For CBS, Saltzman wrote Mrs. Santa Claus, a holiday musical movie starring Angela Lansbury with songs written by Broadway legend Jerry Herman.
 He also wrote The Adventures of Milo and Otis and Three Ninjas Kick Back.

 His TV movie, The Red Sneakers, which was directed by and starred Gregory Hines, aired on Showtime in 2004 and was nominated for a Writers Guild Award.
-For cable TV's here! network Mark wrote the screenplay for Third Man Out, based on the novel by Richard Stevenson.
+For cable TV's Here! network, Saltzman wrote the screenplay for Third Man Out, based on the novel by Richard Stevenson.

-In 2007, Mark served as writer-producer of the Emmy-nominated Disney channel show "Johnny and the Sprites," starring John Tartaglia.
+In 2007, Mark served as writer-producer of the Emmy-nominated Disney Channel preschool show "Johnny and the Sprites," starring John Tartaglia.

 Saltzman wrote The Adventures of Milo and Otis, Napoleon and 3 Ninjas Kick Back.
 He has also written screenplays for Sony, Universal Studios, and Disney.